travelingcircusofurbanism/website/static/posts/portland/immigrantstory/content.md

 ### Background - rising wave of racism

 ***Thank you so much for the time today.
-First, could you tell a little bit about the background of the project?***
+First, could you tell me a little bit about the background of the project?***

 **Mr. Sankar:** The first idea of the project was born during the elections in 2017.
 Since then, the immigrants are increasingly becoming a scapegoat - and there is a growing illusion and divisive political rhetoric that evolves 'Them versus Us'.
 I was not politically active and am not a political person, but I felt an urge to do something about it.